-This directive specifies the level at which debugging statements and operation statistics should be syslogged (currently logged to the syslogd(8) LOG_LOCAL4 facility).
-You must have configured OpenLDAP --enable-debug (the default) for this to work (except for the two statistics levels, which are always enabled).
+This directive specifies the level at which log statements and operation statistics should be sent to syslog (currently logged to the syslogd(8) LOG_LOCAL4 facility).
+You must have configured OpenLDAP --enable-debug (the default) for this to work, except for the two statistics levels, which are always enabled.
 Log levels may be specified as integers or by keyword.
 Multiple log levels may be used and the levels are additive.
-To display what numbers correspond to what kind of debugging, invoke slapd with -d? or consult the table below.
 The possible values for <integer> are:

-Table 6.1: Debugging Levels
+Table 6.1: Logging Levels